Updated November 2024.

 A portable generator is an affordable option ($500-$1,500) but it does require some know-how to operate and must be monitored during use.
 Keep in mind you will need to keep fuel (gasoline) on hand and you must actually be present (not away on vacation) to be ready to fire it up in an emergency.

 One major downside of portable generators is that they can be dangerous, even deadly, if not operated properly.
 For starters, they must be operated outdoors in a well-ventilated area, at least 15 to 20 feet from all doors, windows and vent openings.
 Exhaust fumes from gasoline-powered generators are deadly.
 Never run a generator in an attached garage, even with the door open.
 Take care to use the proper type of extension cords when plugging in appliances.
 Store the gasoline safely (not in living spaces).
 Make sure you have working carbon monoxide detectors in your home.
-Learn more about these important safety recommendations from the National Fire Protection Association.
+Learn more about these important safety recommendations in this tip sheet from the National Fire Protection Association.

 The case for a standby generator